Video2BEV: Transforming Drone Videos to BEVs for Video-based Geo-localization: Method

 \subsection{Video2BEV Transformation}

-During the flight around the target building, the viewpoints of the camera vary, resulting in captured drone-view videos that contain rich multi-view information about both the target building and surrounding areas.
-Rather than taking viewpoint variation as an obstacle for aligning satellite and drone views, we explicitly leverage the multi-view information and transform the drone-view video into Bird's Eye Views (BEVs).
-In doing so, we ease the learning process for the model.
-Instead of learning geometry correspondence and feature correspondences simultaneously, the model only needs to learn the feature mapping relationship between two views, thus significantly facilitating network convergence.
-Illustrated in the left of~\reffig{fig:architecture}, given the drone-view video containing multi-view images, we estimate corresponding camera poses by structure from motion~\cite{ullman_sfm_1979} and reconstruct the scene containing the target buildings utilizing 3D Gaussian Splatting (3DGS)~\cite{kerbl_3dgs_tg23}.
-After reconstructing the scene, we adopt the normalized input pose and the unit vector in the world coordinate to calculate the BEV camera pose and render BEVs.
-For the training set, we incorporate rotation angles and varying heights into the BEV camera pose, generating a sequence of rotating and scaled-down BEVs.
-In terms of the test set, we only increase the height of the BEV camera poses and render a sequence of scaled-down BEV images.
-The number of BEVs corresponds to the number of images in the drone video.
-As shown in~\reffig{fig:architecture}, outputs of Video2BEV transformation do not suffer from severe distortion, thereby aiding in the establishment of fine-grained spatial correspondence with the satellite view.
+During the flight around the target location, the viewpoints of the camera change dynamically, resulting in captured drone-view videos that contain rich multi-view information about both the target location and surrounding areas.
+We explicitly leverage the multi-view information and transform the drone-view video into Bird's Eye Views (BEVs).
+In doing so, we ease the learning process for the subsequent model.
+Instead of learning geometry correspondence and feature correspondences simultaneously~\cite{chabot_gaussianbev_arxiv24}, the subsequent model only needs to learn the feature mapping relationship between two views, thus significantly facilitating network convergence.
+As shown in the left part of~\reffig{fig:architecture}, given the drone-view video containing multi-view images, we estimate corresponding camera poses by structure from motion~\cite{ullman_sfm_1979} and reconstruct the scene containing the target locations utilizing 3D Gaussian Splatting (3DGS)~\cite{kerbl_3dgs_tg23}.
+After reconstructing the scene, we adopt the normalized camera pose and the unit vector in the world coordinate to calculate the BEV camera pose and render BEVs.
+In particular, the vanilla 3DGS takes less than 8 seconds to render 50 BEVs with the shape of 512 $\times$ 512 on a NVIDIA 4090 GPU.
+Since we usually foreknow the search area in practice, the BEV generation process can be regarded as an off-line pre-processing.
+BEVs rendered with our Video2BEV transformation module do not suffer from severe distortion (see ~\reffig{fig:architecture}), thereby aiding in the subsequent \textbf{inter-platform} matching process with the satellite images.